rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 It is similar to a nonce, but unlike this one, the nullifier is destined to be secret.

 It is used for example by Tornado cash where each deposit is associated with a unique, secret nullifier.
-To withdraw funds, users have to reveal this nullifier.
-Once the nullifier has been revealed, it is not possible to use it again in order to avoid a malicious user to perform the same withdrawal again.
+To withdraw funds, users must reveal this nullifier.
+Once the nullifier has been revealed, it is not possible to use it again in order to avoid a malicious user performing the same withdrawal again.

 Reference: [2π.com/22/nullifiers/](https://2π.com/22/nullifiers/), [nmohnblatt.github.io/zk-jargon-decoder/definitions/nullifier.html](https://nmohnblatt.github.io/zk-jargon-decoder/definitions/nullifier.html)